 The Gaurishankar Temple is crowned with an 'amalkha' on top and with 'chaitya' windows decorated with floral and geometrical sculptures.
 The temple stands on a high podium.
 The entrance portrays goddesses Ganga and Yamuna on their individual 'vahanas', carrying the lance of the Mother Goddess.
 They are flanked by Shaivite 'dwarpalas'.
 During night time, the Gaurishankar Temple bathed in flood lamps, offers an awe-inspiring view.
 The temple is embedded in the socio-religious beliefs of Pahari culture.

 Shivaratri is one of the attractions of this temple.
 During Shivaratri, a huge fair is held here.
 The festival is attended by thousands of devotees to attain piousness.

-.
+Trekking in the surrounding area of the temple is another attraction.
+The temple is enveloped by lush and abundant greenery overlooking the sacred Beas River.
 The vicinity of the temple is calm and quiet which enriches one's soul.
 Thus, after the trek, a visit to the temple is refreshing and rejuvenating.

 |More Articles in Temples of Himachal Pradesh (146)|